k98kurz/tapescript/readme.md

 public key.

-Signatures are created using the original private key and the script commitment by adding the script commitment (clamped to the scalar field) to the scalar derived from the private key, then using that in place of the private key scalar.
+Signatures are created using the original private key and the script commitment by adding the sha256 of the script commitment catenated to the internal pubkey (clamped to the scalar field) to the scalar derived from the private key, then using that in place of the private key scalar.

 Tools are included for using taproot:
 - `make_taproot_lock` - 36 bytes